aljdroval/soc-home-lab-project/README.md

-# soc-home-lab-project
+# SOC Home Lab Project

-A phishing-awareness simulation and SOC home lab built with Azure, Microsoft Sentinel, Microsoft Defender, custom analytics rules, dashboards, and SOAR automation.
+This repository contains a complete project documenting how a website-hosting exercise evolved into a SOC home lab built with Microsoft Sentinel, Microsoft Defender, custom detections, dashboards, and SOAR automation.

+👉 **View the full project documentation here:**

+📁 ./soc-home-lab-github-package